toubsen/wp-auto-more-tag/readme.txt

 1. This is the options page for Auto More Tag.
 See how simple and clean it looks?
 Sexy, right?

 == Changelog ==

+= 2.1.2 =

+A formatting error was causing the auto more tag to be placed in the midst of HTML tags.
+It now performs a better formatted check to verify that it is not in between the &lt; and &gt; tags. (<>)

 = 2.1.1 =